Montreal

 Old Montreal #1

-Walk from the Old Port’s west end to the east taking in every attraction in sight before making your way into Old Montreal proper.
-There you’ll see many historic meeting halls, churches, museums, and plazas, including City Hall, and Notre Dame Basilica.
+Walk from the Old Port’s west end to the east, taking in every attraction in sight before making your way into Old Montreal proper.
+There you’ll see many historic meeting halls, churches, museums, and plazas, including City Hall and Notre Dame Basilica.

-Tour #1 spends more time and shows you more sights in the Old Port whereas tour #2 spends more time and takes you to more locations in Old Montreal.
+Tour #1 spends more time and shows you more sights in the Old Port, whereas Tour #2 spends more time and takes you to more locations in Old Montreal.

 Old Montreal #2

 Walk from the Old Port’s west end to McGill Street and up to Victoria Square, taking in a lot of early Montreal history as you get there.
-See many old banks and hotels, churches and museums.
+See many old banks and hotels, churches, and museums.
 These include City Hall and Notre Dame Basilica.

-Tour #2 spends more time and takes you to more locations in Old Montreal whereas tour #1 spends more time, and shows you more sights in the Old Port.
+Tour #2 spends more time and takes you to more locations in Old Montreal, whereas Tour #1 spends more time and shows you more sights in the Old Port.

 Plateau Mont-Royal

-Downtown
+Downtown Explorer

-Entertainement District/Quartier des Spectacles
+Entertainment District/Quartier des Spectacles

 Lachine

-This tour is set on the west side of the island of Montreal where the Lachine Channel opens.
-Learn about the history of this part of the city as well as that of the channel’s construction and many upgrades over the years.
+This tour is set on the west side of the island of Montreal, where the Lachine Channel opens.
+Learn about the history of this part of the city, as well as that of the channel’s construction and many upgrades over the years.

 Olympic Park

-This tour takes you around, and to every significant installation from the 1976 Olympics, on the east side of the island.
+This tour takes you around and to every significant installation from the 1976 Olympics on the east side of the island.
 On top of learning much about the city’s sports history, you’ll see the Botanical Garden, a giant mansion, the planetarium, and an indoor zoo.

 Old Terrebonne

-Terrebonne is located on Montreal’s north short and has a rich history of milling due to the river’s rapids there.
+Terrebonne is located on Montreal’s north shore and has a rich history of milling due to the river’s rapids there.
 This shorter tour takes you to many of the old mills, old homes, and theatres.

 Additional details